DreamWork DreamPlay Training Seriesonline workshop series

 Penny is passionate about supporting individuals, groups and communities to grow their resilience, especially in the challenging times we are facing now and into the future.

 She also loves working with people in nature using process-orientated earth-based practices.
-This is both a personal and professional practice that helps her stay closer to following her own dreaming nature.
+This is both a personal and professional practice that helps her stay closer to following her own nature.

 Penny works as a mentor, coach, group facilitator and community development project worker.

 Process Work informs much of her work and she enjoys weaving different modalities together.
 Process Work has helped feed her enduring interest in exploring holistic approaches to ecological sustainability and social justice.